AsahiLinux/docs/Developer-Quickstart.md

 Note that storage is not yet supported in our tree or bootloader, but we are targeting this partition layout _a priori_. disk0s3 will be our "stub" macOS, which at this time will be used to hold a full macOS install (eventually we will provide tooling to allow this to be a minimal partition containing only boot files, to avoid wasted space, but this is not ready yet).

-Assuming you have a 500GB model:
+Assuming you have a 500GB model, follow these commands (note that your machine may freeze for several minutes while these commands are running):

 ```shell
 # diskutil apfs resizeContainer disk0s2 200GB